 We believe that democratizing the Tracker’s data and making it easy to analyze is a means by which to build power to protect critical federal funding that supports the City’s social services budget and sector.
-Watch our training video for a demonstration of the Tracker’s open data features.

 The following data will be updated frequently as federal budget proposals are released and city data are updated.
 Sign up for data updates.

 - Federal Budget Analyzer: Analyze and visualize the impact of federal budget proposals

 - Inflation Adjuster: Contextualize budget proposals to show inflation-adjusted trends since FY 2010

 - Current Year Funding: Explore federal revenue data for ACS, DSS, DYCD, and DFTA

 - All Federal Grants: Explore all federal grants to NYC dating back to 2010